Adham-Osama-lgtm/Data-analyst-portfolio/README.md

 # Adham Osama | Data Analyst Portfolio

 ## 🧠 About Me

-I'm Adham Osama, a Computer Science student passionate about Data Analysis.
-Currently building skills in Excel, Power Query, and data visualization.
-This portfolio showcases some of the dashboards I’ve built during my learning journey.
+Motivated Computer Science student with strong foundations in data analysis, problem-solving, and algorithm design.
+Experienced in building interactive dashboards using Excel and Power BI, with proven ability to clean, transform, and visualize large datasets to deliver actionable insights.
+Skilled in SQL, DAX, and advanced Excel functions, with hands-on project experience in sales performance monitoring and global data visualization.
+Adept at teamwork, effective communication, and continuous learning to strengthen technical expertise.
 ---

 ## 📂 Projects